 Crimes should be reported to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the campus community when appropriate.
 In addition, if you observe an individual acting in a manner which suggests that the individual may be a threat to himself or herself or to others, please err on the side of reporting what you observe.

 Upon receipt of a complaint, campus security officers, or the appropriate college officials are immediately dispatched to the area.
 A detailed report is made and appropriate follow-up is conducted.

-All crime victims and witnesses are strongly encouraged to immediately report the crime to campus security or the appropriate police agency.
-Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.
+All crime victims and witnesses are strongly encouraged to immediately report crimes to campus security or the appropriate police agency.
+Prompt reporting will assure timely warning notices on campus and timely disclosure of crime statistics.

 Students and staff have access to campus facilities during the hours designated as open.

 The entire campus is closed to unauthorized guests and traffic between the hours of 9:00 p.m. and 3:00 a.m.
 All vehicles arriving after 9:00 p.m. must register with security upon entry to the campus.
 Campus security officers patrol the entire campus and report activities and concerns to the proper departments in order to promote the safety and security of the campus community.

 Lighting and emergency equipment surveys are performed regularly to aid in proper operation.
 All malfunctioning items are directly reported to the Physical Plant Department.